-While waiting for the Blackhawks second game in their quest to keep Lord Stanley's Cup, I am reminded of my favorite player growing up.
-While seemingly everyone in and around Chicago was rooting for "The Golden Jet", I was quietly hoping his brother Dennis, known as "The Silver Jet" (surprise, surprise) would become the Hawk's best player.
+Whenever I see any news about the Chicago Blackhawks I am reminded of my favorite player growing up.
+While seemingly everyone in and around Chicago was rooting for “The Golden Jet”, I was quietly hoping his brother Dennis, known as “The Silver Jet” (surprise, surprise) would become the Hawk’s best player.

 Dennis William Hull was born on November 19, 1944 in Pointe Anne, Ontario.
 And since his brother was 10 years older than him and played hockey, it was a given that Dennis would too.

 In the 1960-’61 season Dennis was playing for the St. Catherines Teepees in the Ontario Junior Hockey League when the Chicago Blackhawks began making plans to sponsor the team.
 And so in 1962 Dennis became a St. Catherines Black Hawk (yes Blackhawk was two words back then).

 He made the Chicago roster in 1964 and scored 10 goals in his rookie campaign.
 The following year he played mostly in the minors but did see action for the Blackhawks in 25 games.

 In the 1966-’67 season Hull broke out with 25 goals and 42 points while playing in all 70 games.
 And two seasons later he registered his first 30 goal season.
 But as Dennis was coming into his own, it was still Bobby’s team.
 The “Golden Jet” was in his 12th year at this point, having had ten seasons of 30 or more goals, and scored a NHL record 58 goals in Dennis’ first 30 goal year.